 Then, when you’re ready to serve them, allow them to thaw in the refrigerator overnight.
 You can either reheat them in the oven or directly in a sauce.
 SO easy!
 Enjoy!

-This recipe first appeared on Kevin Is Cooking October 2013 and has been updated with new photos and a video.
+This recipe first appeared on Kevin Is Cooking October 2013 and has been updated with new content, photos and/or video February 2020.

 Chicken Parm Meatballs